gkontogiannhs/mdds/README.md

 min_entries represents the minimum number of entries a node should contain, while max_entries represents the maximum number of entries a node can contain before it must be split.
 If a node is split, its entries are distributed among two new nodes such that the resulting nodes are as balanced as possible.

-### Contributions
-This implementation is intended as a simple starting point for those who want to learn about R-Trees.
-Contributions to improve the implementation or add new features are welcome.

 ## LSH Implementation
 This repository contains an implementation of Locality Sensitive Hashing (LSH) in Python, using Numpy and other libraries.
 The implementation includes two main classes: MinHash and LSH.